SAP-samples/teched2023-AD261/README.md

  - SAP Cloud ALM - An application lifecycle management offering for cloud-centric customers.
 It provides capabilities for implementation and operations of SAP cloud solutions.
 This service is also subscribed centrally per SAP BTP global account.

 ### Goal
-Goal of this exercise is to propagate content from different SAP BTP application across three tier landscape – DEV, TEST and PROD subaccounts.
+The goal of this exercise is to propagate content from different SAP BTP applications across a three-tier landscape consisting of DEV, TEST, and PROD subaccounts.

-  As a *content operator* you have the knowledge of all solutions and content that exists in your organization.
-You are responsible to collect changes across SAP BTP applications via standard channels to ensure smooth deliveries.
-You will use SAP **SAP Content Agent service** to export content from DEV by creating a transport request in Cloud Transport Management.
+  As a *content operator* you have comprehensive knowledge of all solutions and content within your organization.
+You are responsible for collecting changes from SAP BTP applications via standard channels to ensure smooth deliveries.
+To accomplish this, you will use **SAP Content Agent service** to export content from the DEV subaccount and create a transport request in SAP Cloud Transport Management.

-  As a *change manager* you are responsible for keeping application changes up-to-date across all landscapes using transport routes that are configured using **SAP Cloud Transport Management**.
+  As a *change manager*, you are responsible for keeping application changes up-to-date across all landscapes using transport routes configured in **SAP Cloud Transport Management**.
-To review, approve changes and monitor the propagation changes into target accounts, you will use **SAP Cloud ALM** Features to go through the workflow of transport requests deployment in TEST and PROD.
+To review, approve, and monitor the propagation of changes into target accounts, you will use the **SAP Cloud ALM** Features app, leveraging its workflow capabilities to orchestrate the deployment of transport requests into the TEST and PROD environments.

 ## Exercises